Bedrock-OSS/bedrock-wiki/docs/world-generation/heightmap-noise.md

 ```

 Let me explain whats happening in the `iterations`:
-  In the iterations we've defined a temp `t.height` in which we've defined our main noise function
+  In the iterations we've defined a temp `t.height` in which we've defined our main noise function.
-  In `t.height` the value that we're adding first is the base height, basically the height at which the function starts
+  In `t.height` the value that we're adding first is the base height, basically the height at which the function starts.
-  After that we're querying perlin using the `q.noise` query which returns values ranging from -1 to 1 and dividing that by a value which smooths out the function
+  After that we're querying perlin using the `q.noise` query which returns values ranging from -1 to 1 and dividing that by a value which smooths out the function.
-  Then we're multiplying the whole function by a value which in simple words is basically the variation in the terrain
+  Then we're multiplying the whole function by a value which in simple words is basically the variation in the terrain.

 So what's happening here is that we are getting values from the `t.height` temp and assigning them to the y extent ranging from 0 to the value thus generating a column.
 Now this value is going to vary column by column but not in a random way as `q.noise` queryies Perlin noise, meaning the values are relative to each other.
 So instead of getting values like 64,69,45,100,7,56 we are getting values like 64,65,66,68,69,68,66,65 and so on.